TL;DR

 Legal & General: A household name, they offer competitive premiums and a trusted Funeral Benefit Option.
 The fact that premiums stop at age 90, but cover continues for life, can be an attractive feature.

 The key takeaway is that the "best" provider is entirely personal.
 Comparing quotes and features is crucial, which is where working with an independent broker like WeCovr can be invaluable.
-We have access to the whole market and can help you weigh the pros and cons of each provider based on your specific circumstances.
+We have access to most of the market and can help you weigh the pros and cons of each provider based on your specific circumstances.

 When you start your search, you'll encounter a few different policy types.
 Understanding the distinction between them is the first step to choosing the right cover.